 - Saturday 19 May annual conference

 Regional committee meetings

 Regional junior doctors committees (RJDCs) meet four times a year throughout the country.
-Find out when the next meeting is in your region.
+Find out when your RJDC is meeting next.